paveldk/DubaiServices/README.md

 Step 3: Load/Run the sample app.

+* On your iOS device, tap and swipe with two fingers to toggle the built-in menu.
+Use the built-in QR code scanner to scan the following QR code.

-Scan the following QR code on the device, the AppBuilder companion app will open and run the sample app.
+* On your Android device, use a QR code scanner to scan the following QR code.
+Share the decoded URL to the AppBuilder companion app.

 ### Run From the Telerik Platform Portal ###